 This post contains Amazon affiliate links.
 Thanks to Thompson’s WaterSeal for providing the waterproofing wood stain used in this project.

-But my daughters planned an evening dinner get together this past weekend for their friends to be hosted on our patio.
+My daughters planned an evening dinner get together recently for their friends to be hosted on our patio.
 The problem is, our patio had only one lone back door light that leaves most of the patio dark.